-SummaryIn this activity, students explore the effect of chemical erosion on statues and monuments.
+SummaryStudents explore the effect of chemical erosion on statues and monuments.
 They use chalk to see what happens when limestone is placed in liquids with different pH values.
-They also learn several things that engineers are doing to reduce the effects of acid rain.
+They also learn several engineering approaches to reduce the effects of acid rain.

 Engineers consider the possible effects of acid rain on the health of humans and the environment when they investigate damage to bodies of water, wildlife, forests, crops and contamination of the drinking water supply.
-Engineers have helped to develop laws that prevent or limit large factories and industries from burning fossil fuels or that require them to minimize their pollutant output.
-And, they have also developed many useful technologies to help reduce the harmful pollutants in the air, including better air cleaners and air filtration systems for industry and energy-efficient cars and appliances.
+Engineers help to develop laws that prevent or limit large factories and industries from generating and releasing pollutants.
+And, they develop new technologies to help reduce air and water pollutants, such as better air cleaners and air filtration systems for industry and energy-efficient cars and appliances.

 Each TeachEngineering lesson or activity is correlated to one or more K-12 science,

 All 100,000+ K-12 STEM standards covered in TeachEngineering are collected, maintained and packaged by the Achievement Standards Network (ASN),

 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics;

 within type by subtype, then by grade, etc.